nicm42/100-days-of-code-v2/log3.md

 **Day 61: 10th June 2021**
 I discovered at codebar that if you do a search and press Next, then do another search, it gets confused about the buttons being disabled.
 I fixed that - it's because it's all looking at state hooks, so they definitely need looking at, although I have sorted it using constants.
 I also moved the buttons into their own component, so they're not in App twice.
 I put Loading in its own component and made it bigger.

+**Day 62: 12th June 2021**
+I did a lot of little things today.
+I centred the logo vertically in the space remaining, moved the error and books messages to their own files.
+I looked at the HTML structure that improved that (I had a lot of divs, I realised).
+And then since I was on a11y I did some wave and aXe testing.
+Next up is some Cypress testing, I think, which requires me not to be listening to the tennis at the same time, so a job for tomorrow morning.